Emilia-Romagna: Football

 Several clubs from Emilia-Romagna compete at a high level on the national stage.
-Bologna, Parma and Sassuolo compete in the top-flight of Italian football – in Serie A. The region's two biggest clubs are the only two to win major honours: Bologna, which has won seven scudetti and two Coppa Italia trophies, and Parma, winners of four European trophies (two Europa Leagues, one Cup Winners' Cup and one Super Cup) and three Coppe Italia.
+Bologna, Parma, and Sassuolo compete in the top-flight of Italian football – in Serie A. The region's two biggest clubs are the only two to win major honours: Bologna, which has won seven scudetti and two Coppa Italia trophies, and Parma, winners of four European trophies (two Europa Leagues, one Cup Winners' Cup and one Super Cup) and three Coppe Italia.

 The Derby dell'Emilia features Bologna and Parma, whereas the Derby dell'Enza features Parma and Reggiana.

 The region has hosted 42 Italy national football team home matches.
 With 11 professional clubs in 2022/2023 season, the region is only bettered in terms of number of professional clubs by Lombardy.
 It also has 747 amateur clubs, 1,522 football pitches and 75,328 registered players.

 Included in the table below are all sides in the top three tiers of Italian football (Serie A, Serie B and Serie C), as well as any sides that have won major honours.

 Other sports

 Another popular sport in this region is basketball.
-Three teams from Emilia-Romagna currently compete in the Lega Basket Serie A: Virtus Bologna, which with 16 scudetti, 2 Euroleague championships and 8 Coppe Italia is one of the most important teams in Europe, Fortitudo Bologna, which has also won two scudetti, and Reggiana from Reggio Emilia.
+Two teams from Emilia-Romagna currently compete in the Lega Basket Serie A: Virtus Bologna, which with 16 scudetti, 2 Euroleague championships and 8 Coppe Italia is one of the most important teams in Europe, and Reggiana from Reggio Emilia.
+Fortitudo Bologna, which has also won two scudetti, Cento, Forlì and U.C.C.
+Piacenza compete in Serie A2, the second tier of the Italian basketball league pyramid.

 The region has a very strong tradition in volleyball as well, with three clubs that are among the oldest, most winning and prestigious teams in Italy and Europe: Parma, Modena and Porto Ravenna.
 These three clubs have won a combined 9 CEV Champions Leagues, 4 won by Modena, 3 by Ravenna and 2 by Parma.
-There is not another comparable region in Europe with such a big presence of successful volleyball clubs.
-Another important volleyball club which has achieved important results both in Italy and in Europe during the last 15 years is Copra Volley from Piacenza.

 Panthers Parma are one of four American football teams that have participated in every edition of the Italian Football League.

 Zebre compete professionally in the United Rugby Championship, the combined Irish, Italian, Scottish, South African and Welsh rugby union league.
 The club's home ground, the Stadio Sergio Lanfranchi, is located in Parma.
 Included in the table below are all sides in the top two tiers of Italian rugby.